Funguser/INFO7390_FinalProject/README.md

 ```

-####F(7) Convolution Nerual Network Model
+#### F(7) Convolution Nerual Network Model
 After many different try, we finally worked out a CNN model with highest cost-interest ratio.
 This model have 2 convolutional layer after 1 input layer, with several dropout layer, flatten layer and dense layer to reshape the data and catch features.
 We set batchsize as 128 and step value is total number of the training set devided by batchsize, in this way we could make sure every photo in the dataset could be iterated once in a single epoch.
+Initially, the model run in 9 epochs to run in relative low costs.
+However, more epochs could be added if someone have better machine.

 ```python
 batch_size = 128